SecondSonConsulting/Baseline/README.md

 The installation package also installs and loads a LaunchDaemon: `/Library/LaunchDaemons/com.secondsonconsulting.baseline.plist`

-Baseline logs can be found at `/var/log/Baseline/Baseline.log` The full script output can be found at `/var/log/Baseline/DaemonOutput.log`
+Baseline logs can be found at `/var/log/Baseline/Baseline.log` The full `set -x ` verbose script output can be found at `/var/log/BaselineOutput.log`

 # Configuration Profile
 Baseline performs actions based on a configuration profile delivered via MDM or manually installed.
 The top level keys in the profile are arrays with dictionaries defined beneath them.